-What Makes a Great Press Release – by John Warburton
+Discovering What Makes a Great Press Release Can Be Frustrating

 If you are looking for what makes a great press release, then you can find some press release examples of successful campaigns here: Press Release Example

 But ultimately, what makes a great press release isn’t a copied format with the right font and the correct line-spacing – If you’ve got a good story you could send it scrawled on a beermat and a journalist would be grateful.

 For non journalists, though, working out what is news and what isn’t can be a daunting task – as I can attest to after years of working in national newsrooms and receiving all sorts of nonsense.

 But trust me when I say that there are newsworthy happenings in your organisation. before starting jwcpr, I was so confident I could get any business into their target publications that I operated on a ‘no-hit, no-fee’ model.
 I would turn-up at offices, sit in on monthly meetings and go away with a raft of possible news and feature ideas.